-In cases where specific development proposals have passed the Justification Test for Development Plans, the outline requirements for a flood risk assessment and flood management measures are detailed in this SFRA in the following sections and the site specific assessments in Section 56 which also detail where such development has been justified.
-Of prime importance is the requirement to manage risk to the development site and not to increase flood risk elsewhere and to consider residual risks.
-In particular, a sequential approach to land use within the site must be taken and will consider the presence or absence of defences, land raising and provision of compensatory storage, safe access and egress during a flood event and the impact on the wider development area.
-The supporting Flood Risk Assessment must take into account residual risks, including the impacts of climate change.
+In cases where specific development proposals have passed the Justification Test for Development Plans, the outline requirements for a flood risk assessment and flood management measures are detailed in this SFRA in the following sections and the site specific assessments in Section 5, which also detail where such development has been justified.
+Of prime importance is the requirement to manage risk to the development site and not to increase flood risk elsewhere.

-5.2.3 Less vulnerable development in Flood Zone A or B other than Minor Development
+4.3.3 Less vulnerable development in Flood Zone A or B